fxdgear/Sublime-Plugins/README.markdown

 =========

 * python_debugger - use "F7"/"shift+F7" to insert/remove `ipdb.set_trace()` statements
+> * ipdb is required.
+> 	* `pip install ipython`
+>	* `pip install ipdb`
-> * NOTE: copy the contets of 'python_debugger.sublime-keymap' to the User defined keymap settings (Preferences | User Key Bindings).
+>* NOTE: copy the contets of 'python_debugger.sublime-keymap' to the User defined keymap settings (Preferences | User Key Bindings).
 I'm not sure what the problem is right now but when tying to use plugin defined keymaps, they don't get loaded right.
+>
+>

 Usage
 -----